ftheriault/openai-simple-chat-assistant/README.md

-# Simple Chat bot tests using OpenAI
+# Simple Chat bot and assistant tests using OpenAI

 This is my first attempt to build a ChatBot using the OpenAI API.